April 2011 - Bruce Clay, Inc. BlogApril 29, 2011

-The April SEO Newsletter is hot off the presses, and this month, we talk about the development of online business and the Internet marketing industry in India, with some interesting facts and a special guest interview with the managing director of Bruce Clay India.
+The April SEO Newsletter is hot off the presses, and this month, we talk about the development of online business and the Digital marketing industry in India, with some interesting facts and a special guest interview with the managing director of Bruce Clay India.

 We also discuss the mutually beneficial relationship of an agency and in-house marketer, and how the two together can create stellar SEO plans that actually strengthen the strategy versus just having one or the other working on the plan.

-Today, we’re going to talk about the development of Internet marketing globally with some additional thoughts on the topic by Bruce Clay.
+Today, we’re going to talk about the development of Digital marketing globally with some additional thoughts on the topic by Bruce Clay.
 We’ll look at how the progression of the discipline varies from country to country, but almost always follows a pendulum-type swing from full-service agency to consulting and back again, as the knowledge and skills transfer from the experts to the in-house marketer.